1983 British Columbia general election

 The 1983 British Columbia general election was the 33rd provincial election for the province of British Columbia, Canada.
 It was held to elect members of the Legislative Assembly of British Columbia.
 The election was called on April 7, 1983.
 The election was held on May 5, 1983.
 The new legislature that resulted from this election met for the first time on June 23, 1983.

 The governing Social Credit Party of British Columbia was re-elected with a majority government, defeating the opposition New Democratic Party of British Columbia.
-The "Socreds" increased both their share of the popular vote almost half of all votes) and their number of seats in the legislature.
+The "Socreds" increased both their share of the popular vote to almost half of all votes cast, and their number of seats in the legislature.
 No other parties other than the Socreds and the NDP won seats in the legislature.

-There were seven two-member constituencies in this election.
-Voters in these places were allowed two votes (block-voting), and generally used them both on the same party.
-None of these districts elected both a SC and a NDP MLA.
+In addition to 43 single member districts, where single winner First-past-the-post voting was used, this election used seven two-member constituencies.
+Voters in those places were allowed two votes (plurality block voting) and generally used them both on the same party.
+None of those districts elected both a SC and a NDP MLA.

-All districts elected either two SC-ers (4 districts) or two NDP-ers (three districts), with no representation given to the minority vote in the district.
-This helped ensure the government's capture of the most seats.
-(It also makes the "popular vote," the votes cast, not truly reflective of the sentiment of the voters, due to some voters in these seven districts casting two votes and the voters in the other 43 districts casting only one.)
+All districts elected either two SC members (4 districts) or two NDP members (three districts), with no representation given to the other voters in the district.
+In the case of Surrey, Social Credit candidates with only a minority of the vote, a combined 71,000 votes of the 150,000 cast, took both seats.
+That helped ensure the government's capture of the most seats.
+(The use of both first past the post and block voting also makes the "popular vote," the number of votes cast, not truly reflective of the sentiment of the voters, because some voters in those seven districts cast two votes and the voters in the other 43 districts cast only one.)